Sweet Potato Taco Bowls (Easy Healthy Dinner Idea)

-Sweet Potato Beef Tacos Bowls are a protein-loaded (over 40 grams per serving!) bowl recipe filled with flavor.
+Sweet Potato Tacos Bowls are a protein-loaded (over 40 grams per serving!) bowl recipe filled with flavor.
 These taco bowls are super easy to whip up and meal prep for a healthy week of lunches or taco night.

 Sweet Potato Beef Tacos Bowls in a shallow cream colored bowl with a cream and white striped towel next to it.

 My kids favorite bowls are my BBQ Chicken Rice Bowl and Teriyaki Chicken Rice Bowls, and I'm a big fan of the Korean Beef Burrito Bowls, but this Sweet Potato Beef Taco Bowl has been my lunch every day for the last week!
-They are full of flavor, easy to make, and each serving has over 40 grams of protein!

-Why You'll Love This Recipe
+Why You'll Love These Taco Bowls

 • Easy - the majority of the cooking is just making some taco meat and roasting sweet potatoes.
 The rest is assembly!